AlyceOsbourne/FlaskSessionDataModel/readme.md

 # Flask Session Data Module

-Welcome to the Flask Session Data module, a robust tool designed for efficient session data management in your Flask applications.
+Welcome to the Flask Session Data module, a tool designed for efficient session data management in your Flask applications.
 The `sessiondata.py` file provided in this repository contains classes, functions, and utilities that streamline the handling of session data within Flask.